quantified-uncertainty/squiggle/CONTRIBUTING.md

   }
   foo -> addingFn
 ```

-**Write out types for everything, even if there's an interface file**
-We'll try this for one month (ending May 5, 2022), then revisit.

 **Use the Rescript optional default syntax**
 Rescript is clever about function inputs.
 There's custom syntax for default and optional arguments.
 In the cases where this applies, use it.